joshuakaluba/MercuryApi/README.md

 `docker-compose up -d`

-if you are using docker compose or
+if you are using docker-compose or

 ```